Behind the scenes sorting through tips in cases like the Nancy Guthrie disappearance

 Anyone with information: (800) 225-5324; (520) 351-4900; http://tips.fbi.gov

-Associated Press reporters Ty ONeil in Tucson, Arizona, and Sejal Govindarao in Phoenix contributed to this report.
+Associated Press reporters Ty ONeil in Tucson, Arizona, Sejal Govindarao in Phoenix and Audrey McAvoy in Honolulu contributed to this report.